 In many, results can occur within just a week or so.

 3. Essential Oils

-You can take some of these oils internally, such as oregano oil, as long as it is 100 percent pure.
-Try combining 1–2 drops of oregano oil, lemongrass and lavender with 4–6 ounces of water to make a tonic that you can drink.
+You can take some of these oils internally, such as oregano oil, as long as they are 100 percent pure.
+Try combining one to two drops of oregano oil, lemongrass and lavender with four to six ounces of water to make a tonic that you can drink.

 4. Aloe Vera Gel

-Benefit-rich aloe vera has been known to soothe and help heal irritated skin.
-New York dermatologist Michele Green, MD, notes that in a small study, aloe eased itching and scaly skin in people with seborrheic dermatitis, a more severe skin condition that can create dandruff.
+Benefit-rich aloe vera has been known to soothe and help treat irritated skin.
+Aloe can ease itching and scaly skin in people with seborrheic dermatitis, a more severe skin condition that can create dandruff.